What To Pack For Greece – Packing Lists For Every Season

 Milos in June

 Summer dresseslight tops, and shorts or skirts are the best choice for ladies.
-You can always jazz them up with some accessories and jewelry.
+You can always style them with some accessories and jewelry.

 As a rule, you can easily get by in casual clothes.
-If you are visiting places off the beaten track, like we do, you won’t even need any proper evening outfits.
+If you enjoy visiting places off the beaten track, like we do, you won’t even need any proper evening outfits.

 With that said, what to wear in Greece also depends on your type of vacation.
 If you are going to upscale restaurants, bars and clubs on islands like Mykonos or Santorini, definitely bring a few stylish clothes.